aprilsoftware/personal-cloud/debian/bookworm/nextcloud/howto.md

 apt install php8.2-curl php8.2-xml php-gd php-mbstring php-zip php-pgsql php-bz2 php-intl php8.2-bcmath php-fpm php-imagick php-gmp php-apcu php-ldap
 ```

-NOTICE: Not enabling PHP 8.2 FPM by default.
-NOTICE: To enable PHP 8.2 FPM in Apache2 do:
-NOTICE: a2enmod proxy_fcgi setenvif
-NOTICE: a2enconf php8.2-fpm
-NOTICE: You are seeing this message because you have apache2 package installed.

 ## Create a new partition
 ```
 apt install xfsprogs